Last Updated: 04/08/2025

 We have put in place technical and organizational security measures to prevent your personal data from being accidentally lost, impermissibly altered, disclosed, used, or accessed in an unauthorized way while it is under our control.
 In addition, we limit access to your personal data to those employees, agents, designees, and other third parties who have a business need to do so.
 Those parties will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have implemented reasonable procedures to guard against and address data breaches.
-In the unlikely event of a breach implicating your personal data, we will notify you and fulfill all our related legal obligations.
+In the unlikely event of a breach implicating your personal data that requires notification, we will do so and fulfill all our related legal obligations.

 As we have stated earlier, we may automatically collect some personal data when you visit and engage with our website(s) using Internet server logs, cookies, beacons, and/or other tracking technologies.